vortex-es/vortex-es.github.io/solutions/farm.md

 icon-url: vortex-solutions-farm-icon-128.png
 ---

-<p class="lead">Probably the most complete modeling product on the market: long-term statistics within an area plus high-resolution temperature, mean wind, extreme wind (Vref) and turbulence intensity maps. <b>Now with the ability to be calibrated with measurements!</b></p>
+<p class="lead">Probably the most complete modeling product on the market: long-term statistics at all heights within an area plus high-resolution temperature, mean wind, extreme wind (Vref) and turbulence intensity maps. <b>Now with the ability to be calibrated with measurements!</b></p>

 ## When to use FARM?